-This year we expanded interstate, and held an inaugural event in Geelong, Victoria.
-And our Adelaide event is bigger and better than ever before with over 60 interactive exhibits that are fun and educational for all ages.
-South Australia’s Science Alive! is the largest single interactive mobile science exhibition in Australia.
-The event helps to build our community’s awareness of the scope and importance of science and technology in our everyday lives, celebrate South Australia’s successes, and inspire future generations of science and technology professionals.
+Science Alive! is the largest single interactive mobile science exhibition in Australia.
+It helps to build our community’s awareness of the scope and importance of science and technology in our everyday lives, celebrating South Australia’s successes and inspiring future generations of science and technology professionals.

 There’s no better event to experience first hand all fields of science and technology – Science Alive! really is all kinds of awesome.